7 Tips to Lower Your Summer AC Costs & Stay Comfortable Indoors

 3. Put Your Thermostat in the Right Place

-You can save money on your energy bill by ensuring your thermostat is in the right place.
-Thermostats should be placed in a cool, shady area away from any heat-generating appliances.
+You can reduce your energy bill by placing your thermostat correctly.
+It should be situated in a cool, shaded area away from heat-generating appliances.

-You should also consider investing in a programmable thermostat.
-This type of thermostat allows you to set different temperatures for different times of the day.
-For example, you can set the temperature to be higher when you are away from home or lower when you’re asleep.
+Consider investing in a programmable thermostat.
+This type of thermostat lets you set different temperatures for various times throughout the day.
+For instance, you can schedule the temperature to be higher when you are away from home and lower while you are asleep.

 4. Follow Smart Energy Habits